 - Have a box of free stuff.
 Nothing is more fun than finding something for nothing, so place a large, well-marked “FREE” box close to the curb.
 Mention the free box on the main Craigslist ad and place an individual Craigslist listing in the Free category.

 - Complementary items.
-Have a pile of complementary items and let buyers pick one item to go with each purchase.
+Have a pile of complimentary items and let buyers pick one item to go with each purchase.
 It could be any old junk, but people will love getting a freebie.

 - Set up a lemonade stand.
 Instead of giving away free lemonade, your child can sell lemonade — and make her own money!

 - Be the Pinterest of yard sales.
 Your customers may think something looks cool, but they aren't really sure how they'll use it.
 Consider displaying some of your merchandise on furniture you have for sale.
 By displaying the item in an interesting way, or even printing out some craft projects you found on Pinterest, you may inspire your customer to take the treasure home.